-Government unveils abortion law reforms
+Sweeping abortion law changes: Woman's right to choose until 20 weeks

 After that, the person performing the procedure will have to "reasonably believe the abortion is appropriate with regard to the pregnant woman's physical and mental health, and wellbeing".

-Medical practioners who didn't comply would face consequences from their medical bodies, rather than under the Crimes Act, Little told reporters.
+Medical practitioners who didn't comply would face consequences from their medical bodies, rather than under the Crimes Act, Little told reporters.

-It was also no longer be a crime if women induced their own miscarriages, he said.

 "Abortion is the only medical procedure that is still a crime in New Zealand.
 It's time for this to change," Little said.